marionettejs/backbone.marionette/CONTRIBUTING.md

 commits or other changes that are not related to the pull request, we will ask you to re-do your pull request.

-### Branch from "next" not "master"
+### Branch from "patch" or "next", not "master"

-README and unit test updates can be opened against Master.
-Code changes should go against the "next" branch.
+* PRs for all bug fixes, doc updates, and unit tests of existing features should be opened against `patch`.
+* PRs for all new features, breaking or not, should be opened against `next`.

 ### Submit Specs With Your Pull Request